-Powerful Women and Nirvana Take the Balmain Show by Storm
+Powerful Women And Nirvana Take The Balmain Show By Storm

 This theme combining gold and brown was prevalent across 80 looks on this show, highlighted by various groups of models, including the likes of Kendall Jenner and Jourdan Dunn.

-It seemed to bring out a kind of ‘maximalism’ in the world of fashion, with stretches of animal prints making the curves of the women prominent while illustrations of wolves and lions on the panels of the T-shirts imparting a type of hyper-realism to the entire scenario.
+It seemed to bring out a kind of “maximalism” in the world of fashion, with stretches of animal prints making the curves of the women prominent while illustrations of wolves and lions on the panels of the T-shirts imparting a type of hyper-realism to the entire scenario.

 The collection looked increasingly like a group of heavy metal T-shirts belonging to the 1980s era.

-The show also repeatedly highlighted the motif of an eagle and the spread out wings of an eagle, which perhaps aimed to cater to the taste of the soft rock aesthetic.
+The show also repeatedly highlighted the motif of an eagle and its spread-out wings, which perhaps aimed to cater to the taste of the soft rock aesthetic.

 After the show, Rousteing was available for some backstage comments.
-He stressed upon the fact that this “New Amazonian” collection highlighted a potent revelation of “power”, “youth” and “diversity”.
+He stressed upon the fact that this “New Amazonian” collection highlighted a potent revelation of “power,” “youth,” and “diversity.”

 The designer happens to be one of the only people with a sense of colorful diversity heading a premier fashion house.
-He finds it “uncool” and “sad” that elsewhere in the fashion industry, diversity is still not accepted, and raises an issue.
+He finds it “uncool” and “sad” that elsewhere in the fashion industry, diversity is still not accepted.

 Rousteing took over Balmain at the age of 25, approximately six years ago, and after that, Balmain has witnessed a rise to great heights of publicity.
 The selfie-friendly face of the designer is hugged by almost every social media, and the likes of Rihanna and Kim Kardashian populate his contacts book.

-From the years 2013 to 2015, Balmain registered a 50% growth in revenue.
-In 2016, The Qatari investment fund Mayhoola acquired it, with industry analysts foreseeing considerable expansion.
+From the years 2013 to 2015, Balmain registered a 50 percent growth in revenue.
+In 2016, the Qatari investment fund Mayhoola acquired it, with industry analysts foreseeing considerable expansion.

-[Featured Imaged by Portland Press Herald/Getty Images]
+[Featured Image by Portland Press Herald/Getty Images]